The return of geopolitical rivalry

 You will write three response papers during the semester.
 Deadline: 12 noon the day before the relevant class meeting.
 Late papers will be subject to penalties (see lateness policy below).
 Detailed instructions will be provided in class.

 The midterm exam will cover all the course material up to the date of the exam.
 It will take place during the regular class period.
 Duration: 1.5 hours.

 The final exam will cover the entire course.
 It will be a take home exam, during the exam period.
 Duration: 24 hours.
 You must write the final exam to pass the course.

-The participation grade in this course is significant.
-It will be based not only on your involvement in seminar discussions, but also on evidence that you have completed and understood the weekly readings.
+The participation grade will be based not only on your involvement in seminar discussions, but also on evidence that you have completed and understood the weekly readings.
 If circumstances make it difficult for you to participate in online discussions, please speak to the professor.

 Click on the links in the course schedule, below.
 To access subscriber-only material, you may either: (1) connect to the library website from a University of Ottawa-networked computer, or (2) follow these instructions for off-campus access: http://www.biblio.uottawa.ca/html/Page?node=get-access&lang=en.